 - Sedatives & hypnotics (i.e., zolpidem…)

-Methadone actually works very similarly to Suboxone, but the latter has an additional function in that it can actually block the effects of opioids.
-As such, these medications are most familiar to the general public as being medications used in replacement therapy such as with methadone maintenance programs; however, in cases where patients have experienced long-term opioid addiction, or when there have been previous failed attempts at recovery, Suboxone or methadone might be used during the detoxification process, helping a patient break his or her opioid dependency while mitigating the severe withdrawal symptoms he or she would otherwise be feeling.
-As the patient progresses through the detoxification, tapering his or her dosage of Suboxone or methadone ensures that the process sees individual becoming physically independent of opioids and all other medications.
+Methadone works very similarly to Suboxone, but the latter has an additional function in that it can actually block the effects of opioids.
+As such, these medications are most familiar to the general public as being medications used in replacement therapy such as with methadone maintenance programs; however, in cases where patients have experienced long-term opioid addiction, or when there have been previous failed attempts at recovery, Suboxone or methadone might be used during the detoxification process.
+These medications can help a patient break his or her opioid dependency while mitigating the severe withdrawal symptoms he or she would otherwise be feeling.
+As the patient progresses through the detoxification, fully trained medical professionals will taper his or her dosage of Suboxone or methadone.

 Another type of medication that’s commonly used at drug rehabs is benzodiazepines.
-Of course, benzodiazepines are known to be an extremely addictive type of pharmaceutical medication.
-The neurological changes caused by habitual benzodiazepine use can potentially make it dangerous for an individual to abruptly stop using benzodiazepines altogether; therefore, tapering the individual’s use of benzodiazepines throughout supervised detoxification treatment would be a safer alternative to immediate cessation.
+Of course, benzodiazepines (like Xanax, or Klonopin or Valium) are known to be an extremely addictive type of pharmaceutical medication.
+The neurological changes caused by habitual benzodiazepine use can potentially make it dangerous for an individual to abruptly stop using benzodiazepines altogether.
+Therefore, tapering the individual’s use of benzodiazepines throughout supervised detoxification treatment would be a safer alternative to immediate cessation.
 Alternately, benzodiazepines are sometimes used with individuals who are detoxing from alcohol since many of the dangers associated with benzodiazepine withdrawal also apply to alcohol withdrawal.

 Muscle relaxants are also commonly used at drug rehabs to ease the symptoms of alcohol and drug withdrawal.
-Depending on the substance from which the patient is detoxing, muscle relaxants may help to alleviate tension in the muscles, discomfort in the joints and limbs, and can help with general restlessness.
+Depending on the substance from which the patient is detoxing, muscle relaxants may help to alleviate tension in the muscles, discomfort in the joints and limbs, and can additionally help with general restlessness – especially detoxing from methamphetamines.
 Further, sedatives and hypnotics can may be offered to individuals who are having difficulty sleeping or staying asleep at night.

 There are a variety of medications that may be employed at a drug rehab to combat some of the more specific symptoms a patient might experience during rehabilitation, particularly during the early stages.
 When a patient abruptly stops using the substance to which he or she has been physically dependent for an extended period of time, it’s expected that he or she would experience withdrawal symptoms.
 Some of these symptoms, including elevated heart rate and blood pressure, may make medications meant to help regulate and stabilize an individual’s blood pressure necessary.
 Additionally, some individuals experience nausea during the first couple days of detoxification, so anti-nausea medication would help to alleviate that nausea.
 There’s even been evidence that beta-blockers can help to stabilize a patient who is experiencing discomfort during detoxification.